shivkanwer/shivkanwer.github.io/_posts/2023-11-02-zero-trust-architecture-for-azure-managed-databases.md

 The good news is that all Azure Managed Databases are equipped with comprehensive database auditing features.
 Once enabled, these audit logs can be seamlessly transmitted to Azure Log Analytics for short term storage and analytics.
 Beyond this, for organizations with long-term storage needs or compliance requirements, the audit logs can be exported to an Azure Storage account.

 ## Compliance
 To ensure the Azure Managed Databases adhere to the industry standards, regulations and organizational policies, you can make use of Azure Policy.
 Azure Policy provides a comprehensive library of pre-defined policy definitions based on industry best practices.
 These policies can be effortlessly applied to ensure proper configuration and security of your managed databases.

+With Azure Policy you can ensure that Azure Managed Databases comply to the Zero Trust architecture aspects described in this article.
+For example, disallowing the creation of Database with public endpoint, ensure that audit logging is configured for every managed database, disabling local or native database authentication and allowing only Microsoft Entra ID Authentication etc.

 ## References